fellmana/16-The-Game/README.md

 ## 16 The Game

-16 The Game on peli sovellus joka on tietokone implementaatio klassisesta 1800-luvun pasianssi pelistä.
+16 The Game on peli sovellus joka on tietokone implementaatio klassisesta 1800-luvun pasianssipelistä.

 ## Dokumentaatio